aibrite/jdash-docs/src/backend/net-core-dev.md

 Use File | New Project | Asp.Net Core Web Application menu to create an empty project.

-Use Nuget Package Manager Console window to add Jdash NetCore library references to your project.
+Use NuGet Package Manager Console window to add JDash .NetCore library references to your project.

 ```no-highlight
 Install-Package JDash.NetCore.Api